Learning Dense Representations of Phrases at Scale: Experiments

 \subsection{Experiments: Slot Filling}

-Table~\ref{tab:slot_filling} summarizes the results of our model on the two slot filling datasets, along with the scores of baseline models provided by~\citet{petroni2020kilt}.
-The only extractive baseline is DPR + BERT which performs poorly in zero-shot relation extraction.
-On the other hand, our model achieves competitive performance on all datasets and achieves state-of-the-art performance on two datasets using only 5K training samples (less than 5\% of the training data).
-This showcases how \ours~can be easily leveraged for knowledge-intensive NLP tasks.
+Table~\ref{tab:slot_filling} summarizes the results on the two slot filling datasets, along with the baseline scores provided by~\citet{petroni2020kilt}.
+The only extractive baseline is DPR + BERT, which performs poorly in zero-shot relation extraction.
+On the other hand, our model achieves competitive performance on all datasets and achieves state-of-the-art performance on two datasets using only 5K training examples.